Castleknock College: Spiritual life

 The college chaplain and members of the Vincentian Community are available for guidance and counselling.
 The school has always encouraged pupils to become involved in caring for the less-well-off members of society.

 The College Chapel

-Masses are held daily in the Boys' Chapel by members of the Vincentian community.
+Masses were held daily during the Boarding era in the Boys' Chapel by members of the Vincentian community, however this practice was discontinued.
 An annual family Mass for each year is celebrated at which boys of that year and their families participate together with the community and teachers.
 Masses are held at regular times in the chapel (e.g. Lent, Advent, exam time).
-Year and class Masses, benediction, scripture/prayer group meetings are held regularly throughout the year.
-Opportunity to attend the Sacrament of Reconciliation is available during the school week and also after benediction of the Blessed Sacrament on Thursday nights.
+Year and class Masses are held regularly throughout the year.

 The College Chapel houses a large pipe organ which dates back to the early 1850s.
 The chapel organ was installed as a gift to the college community by Charles-Gerrard, Brother of the Lord.
 It is used in college masses and services.